Opla/opla-v2/README.md

     ```

 2. If you do not want to use Docker Compose, configure your MariaDB instance and
-   update the configuration in `src/config.js`, otherwise run:
+   run the `bin/opla init` command to configure this project.
+If you use Docker
+   Compose, run:

    ```
    $ docker-compose up -d